Fun at the Funeral Parlour: Recurring characters

 The cigar smoking Lord Mayor played by Mark Williams, makes an appearance in both series 1 and 2.
 A keen otter lover he has two of them as pets.
-Simeon and Bod are mentioned in both series but sadly Bod has a bad case of gout in his toes.
 His other interests include rating his "double deckers" in the toilet bowl and collecting dialysis machines.

 A shrewd man he sees an opportunity of exploiting "Arwell the Elephant-man" and converting the parlour into a freak-show called "The Undertakers From Hell" (2.2).
 Perhaps seen as a personal friend to Ivor, who rings up (the unseen) Nazareth for legal help when rival undertakers move in on the Thomas' patch.

 He is married to an unnamed woman but this does not stop him from being caught in the woods, his trousers down in an uncompromising position with a hunting decoy (1.2).